EstelleChabanel/nonlinearsolver/README.md

 ````
 as in the previous version, the user is aked to enter the name of the function and the name of the methods he wants to use. however this time, the all freedom of choosing the parameters is left to the user: according to the chosen methods, the user is asked to enter the parameters that are used by the solving algorithm.

-For both case, the results are displayed in the terminal, along with a verification.
+In both cases, the results are displayed in the terminal, along with a verification.

 ## Flow of the program